This page describes The "Fork for 7NC kitchen" fork of FW004, "Far Watch Watcher".

 FW004_kitfork isn't typical of the software I offer via the web.
 It is crude.
 It isn't as flexible as I would like.
 But it does work... in a narrow context... if you are willing to get past the setting up.
 And it is free!

 This page isn't typical of what I usually publish.
 It is unpolished.
 It doesn't take you gently by the hand.
 It doesn't do things "well".
 But, if you can overcome all of that, you can see FarWatchWatcher working by using it to watch one of my FarWatch servers....http://mon7nc.dyndns.org:1202/

 (Testing that as a simple link should bring up (in a new tab) a short webpage starting "Yet another Arduserver!...".)

-OR, you can use FW004 with a webserver of your own, as long as it contains two essential lines.
+OR, you can use FW004 with a webserver of your own, as long as it contains one essential lines.